ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radarimage-datamart_en.md

 * YYYMMDDHHmm_XXX_24_HR_ACCUM_MM.gif

 ex: 200806161900_WBI_24_HR_ACCUM_MM.gif

 ## About the new dual-pol S-Band radars

 ECCC is in the process of replacing its old C-Band radars with new dual-pol S-Band radars.
 This radar renewal project extends over several years and the installation of radar is done progressively (For more information, see the Products documentation section below).

 The first radar has already been installed in Radisson (Saskatchewan) and some products are already available.
 Several changes that impact the products/users are planned in this project.
-Below are the most important :
+Below are the most important:

 * Existing products (PRECIPET, CAPPI, …) will remain the same but with better quality.
 * The temporal resolution has been improved and the products are going to be available every 6 minutes instead of 10 minutes (impact on the filename).